“I never fail to feel let down when I see myself on the screen” – Alan Ladd

 Meanwhile, he continued to work on movie sets as a grip and occasional bit player.
 Despite setbacks, Ladd found himself regularly appearing in minor film roles by the mid-to-late 1930s.
 One such role was as a reporter in Orson Welles’ masterpiece ‘Citizen Kane.’

 In 1936, things began to change at a rapid pace.
 Ladd married Marjorie Jane Harrold, a childhood sweetheart, and his mother Ina moved in with them.
-Shortly afterwards though she committed suicide with ant poison.
+Shortly afterward though she committed suicide with ant poison.
 It was also in 1936 that Ladd met Sue Carol, a former screen actress turned agent.

 Carol was essential to Ladd landing a major part as an assassin in the 1942 film ‘This Gun for Hire,’ opposite Veronica Lake.
 After divorcing Marjorie, who, in 1937 had given birth to his son, Ladd and Carol married in 1942.